 Excluding executives from system information excludes system administrators.
 When new projects are launched, the network administrator is rarely consulted.
 Even if a new project could be served by existing network resources, if the network administrator is just given a series of services requests, rather than the big picture, those new demands could be served in a sub-optimal manner.

 A series of new service demands results in a misshapen network.
-All of that can be avoided if the decision makers are more informed about the network and its demands.
+All of that can be avoided if the decision-makers are more informed about the network and its demands.
 Network monitoring systems that offer customized dashboards and on-demand reporting tools enable you to give informational views on the system to non-technical executives and allow them to inform themselves.
-This inclusion will help you gain access to decision making and ease budget requests to expand the network bandwidth.
+This inclusion will help you gain access to decision-making and ease budget requests to expand the network bandwidth.

-Schedule admin tasks
+6. Schedule admin tasks to low traffic times

 Similar to the overnight processing of heavy network traffic apps, you could lighten the load on the network by running admin tasks overnight.
-Backups are particularly data intensive, and if daily backups are acceptable, then schedule them to run overnight.
+Backups are particularly data-intensive, and if daily backups are acceptable, then schedule them to run overnight.
 Of course, that policy won’t work for critical data in certain industries where live-duplication of data is necessary to ensure continuous service and prevent the loss of customer data.
 However, even in such situations, some backups can be performed overnight.

 The end of the month is usually a very intensive time for accounting departments.
 The accounts staff will work late on the last few days of each month and the first day of the next month to close off the accounts.
 This task involves a lot of intensive calculations as they try to balance the books, and it will pull in information from a lot of databases.

 The IT department has a lot of monthly tasks to perform, such as system sweeps, data cleaning, monthly cost reports, and SLA delivery reports.
-If you can shift your department’s processing needs to a few days before the month end, you will be able to provide the accountants with your department’s data quicker, thus reducing data transfer loads a little.
+If you can shift your department’s processing needs to a few days before the month-end, you will be able to provide the accountants with your department’s data quicker, thus reducing data transfer loads a little.
 You will also clear out bandwidth demand to give the accounts department the full capacity.

 You probably already have enough bandwidth for the company’s needs if you can just manage the timing of demand.